-I Was Raped While I Was Asleep And Part Of Me Thinks I Dreamt It
+I Was Sexually Assaulted While Asleep, And I Wonder If I Dreamt It

 September 27, 2013: a celebration of the start of senior year of college, a good friend's birthday, a parents' weekend at college, the most haunting night of my life.